Crypto assets

 Crypto Asset Services

-Crypto asset service providers are subject to an authorization requirement.
+Crypto-asset service providers are subject to authorization requirement.
 They are obliged to comply with requirements, e.g., governing safekeeping of clients’ crypto-assets and funds, the establishment of a complaint handling procedure, rules on the prevention, identification, management and disclosure of conflicts of interest, and on outsourcing.
 Minimum capital requirements depend on the nature of the crypto-asset services provided.
 Special rules address IT security and resilience, in particular emergency planning.

 Prevention of Market Abuse